MP Estate Planning UK

 Annual checklist for the tax year

-• Confirm receipts: list all income and gross amounts for the year.
+• Confirm receipts: list all income received by the trust (or mandated to beneficiaries) with gross amounts for the year ending 5 April.

-• Check tax paid: note any tax deducted and who paid it.
+• Check tax paid: note any tax deducted at source and any tax paid by trustees on the SA900.

-• Issue statements: trustees should send R185 or equivalent to beneficiaries promptly.
+• Issue statements: trustees should send R185 (Trust Income) forms to beneficiaries promptly after 5 April.

-• Store evidence: bank statements, platform reports and allocation notes for at least three years.
+• Store evidence: bank statements, platform reports, mandate instructions and allocation notes for at least six years.

 When to register for Self Assessment

-If a beneficiary who does not usually file receives payments under a bare arrangement, they must register for Self Assessment by 5 October after the tax year in which the income arose.
+If a beneficiary who does not usually file a tax return receives mandated payments or income from a bare trust, they must register for Self Assessment by 5 October after the tax year in which the income arose.
+Failing to register in time can result in late filing penalties.

 When to seek professional advice

-Get specialist advice for mixed assets, cross-border elements, unclear entitlements or estate planning that might change who must pay tax.
-Early help saves time and reduces risk.
+Get specialist advice for mixed assets, cross-border elements, unclear trust deed wording, potential settlor-interested issues, or any changes to the trust that might affect who must pay tax.
+The law — like medicine — is broad: you would not want a generalist handling specialist trust tax work.
+Early professional help saves time and reduces the risk of costly mistakes.

 “Consistent admin protects family assets and keeps the tax return straightforward.”